-PROGRAM ANNUAL AMOUNT ELIGIBILITY CRITERIA Federal Direct Loan, Subsidized Federally funded, need-based loan No interest accrues while a student is enrolled at least half-time Fixed interest rate of for undergraduates upon repayment Origination fee of 1.057% \$3,500-5,500 2 File a FAFSA U.S. citizen or eligible non-citizen Enrolled at least half-time Complete Direct Loans Entrance Counseling and Master Promissory Note at studentaid.gov Complete the Annual Student Loan Acknowledgement online at studentaid.gov Subsidized Loans are not available for graduate students Federal Direct Loan, Unsubsidized Federally funded, non-need based loan Fixed interest rate of for undergraduates, for graduates Interest begins to accrue when the loan is disbursed Origination fee of 1.057% \$2,000 to 20,500 2 File a FAFSA U.S. citizen or eligible non-citizen Enrolled at least half-time Complete Direct Loans Entrance Counseling and Master Promissory Note at studentaid.gov Complete the Annual Student Loan Acknowledgement online at studentaid.gov Federal Direct PLUS Loan for Parents Federally funded, non-need based loan Fixed interest rate of Interest begins to accrue when the loan is disbursed Repayment begins when the loan is disbursed or can be deferred until the student graduates Origination fee of 4.228% Up to the cost of attendance, minus other financial aid received Student on whose behalf the loan is being borrowed must file a FAFSA Student must be a dependent student, enrolled at least half-time Parent borrower must be U.S. citizen or eligible non-citizen Parent borrower must not have an adverse credit history Complete Direct Loans PLUS Loan Request and PLUS Master Promissory Note at studentaid.gov Complete the Annual Student Loan Acknowledgement Federal Direct PLUS Loan for Graduate Students Federally funded, non-need based loan Fixed interest rate of Interest begins to accrue when the loan is disbursed Repayment begins when the loan is disbursed or can be deferred until the student graduates Origination fee of 4.228% Up to the cost of attendance, minus other financial aid received File a FAFSA U.S. citizen or eligible non-citizen Enrolled at least half-time Not have an adverse credit history Complete Direct Loan Entrance Counseling, PLUS Loan Request and PLUS Master Promissory Note at studentaid.gov Complete the Annual Student Loan Acknowledgement online at studentaid.gov
+PROGRAM ANNUAL AMOUNT ELIGIBILITY CRITERIA Federal Direct Loan, Subsidized Federally funded, need-based loan No interest accrues while a student is enrolled at least half-time Fixed rate, determined each academic year Origination fee of 1.057% \$3,500-5,500 2 File a FAFSA U.S. citizen or eligible non-citizen Enrolled at least half-time Complete Direct Loans Entrance Counseling and Master Promissory Note at studentaid.gov Complete the Annual Student Loan Acknowledgement online at studentaid.gov Subsidized Loans are not available for graduate students Federal Direct Loan, Unsubsidized Federally funded, non-need based loan Fixed rate, determined each academic year Interest begins to accrue when the loan is disbursed Origination fee of 1.057% \$2,000 to 20,500 2 File a FAFSA U.S. citizen or eligible non-citizen Enrolled at least half-time Complete Direct Loans Entrance Counseling and Master Promissory Note at studentaid.gov Complete the Annual Student Loan Acknowledgement online at studentaid.gov Federal Direct PLUS Loan for Parents Federally funded, non-need based loan Fixed rate, determined each academic year Interest begins to accrue when the loan is disbursed Repayment begins when the loan is disbursed or can be deferred until the student graduates Origination fee of 4.228% Up to the cost of attendance, minus other financial aid received Student on whose behalf the loan is being borrowed must file a FAFSA Student must be a dependent student, enrolled at least half-time Parent borrower must be U.S. citizen or eligible non-citizen Parent borrower must not have an adverse credit history Complete Direct Loans PLUS Loan Request and PLUS Master Promissory Note at studentaid.gov Complete the Annual Student Loan Acknowledgement Federal Direct PLUS Loan for Graduate Students Federally funded, non-need based loan Fixed rate, determined each academic year Interest begins to accrue when the loan is disbursed Repayment begins when the loan is disbursed or can be deferred until the student graduates Origination fee of 4.228% Up to the cost of attendance, minus other financial aid received File a FAFSA U.S. citizen or eligible non-citizen Enrolled at least half-time Not have an adverse credit history Complete Direct Loan Entrance Counseling, PLUS Loan Request and PLUS Master Promissory Note at studentaid.gov Complete the Annual Student Loan Acknowledgement online at studentaid.gov